Braves' Sean Newcomb: Hit hard by Cubs on Tuesday

 Newcomb (1-5) coughed up five runs on eight hits -- including two home runs -- and three walks while striking out five over 5.1 innings in Tuesday's 5-1 loss to the Cubs.

-After four straight quality starts to begin his big-league career Newcomb has crashed back to earth, posting an 11.37 ERA and 2.45 WHIP in three July outings.
+After four straight quality starts to begin his big-league career, Newcomb has crashed back to earth, posting an 11.37 ERA and 2.45 WHIP in three July outings.
 The lefty has been able to maintain a plus strikeout rate, but otherwise has done little to help fantasy rosters.
 He'll next take the mound Sunday on the road against Clayton Kershaw and the Dodgers.

 More News